Celther/redux-twitter/README.md

 ========

 ## Overview
-A simple Twitter-like front-end app Using the curriculum from TylerMcGinnis' [Redux course](https://tylermcginnis.com/courses/redux/) as a baseline.

-Built with React/Redux, it can showcase some of the strengths of an interconnected App that uses Redux to manage/share its state.
+A simple Twitter-like front-end app showcasing some of the strengths of an interconnected App that uses Redux, such as how easily shared state is changed and subsequently updated across the app.

+This uses the curriculum from TylerMcGinnis' [Redux course](https://tylermcginnis.com/courses/redux/) as a foundation, as it provided the mock API/DB and a rough design.

 ## Viewing the final Product
 The end result can be seen at: [Not Quite Twitter](https://not-quite-twitter.herokuapp.com/)

+## Redux DevTools
 **For Bonus Points**
 Install the Redux DevTools Extension
 >[Chrome](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)